 He shook his head impatiently.
 “The two you’re with, were they the ones who chained you?”

 “In a way, but they also protected me.
 The fort they were born in raided a town.
 My uncle and I were there to trade.
-They don’t capture Foresters often.
+They don’t capture Foresters often, they prize us when they do.
 My uncle was killed.
 The others of the fort would have enslaved me and made me a toy for sex for everyone in the fort.
 Madoc’s mother was one of my people, a captive, a courting gift from Tyrel’s mother to his father, and she was the one who nursed and cared for both of them until she died.
 For her sake, Tyrel claimed me as his own so no one else could lay hands on me.
 They’ve both been very gentle with me.
 They wouldn’t even leave me behind in the fort when they had to leave.”

 “They’ve made no effort to free you.”